 Table of Contents

-Authentic Mexican Tortilla Chips
+Easy Tortilla Chips

 One of my favorite snacks is chips and salsa.
 I could eat it all day, every day!
 So what’s a girl to do when she’s out of tortilla chips and finds a stash of tortillas?
 Make them, of course!
 These came out so light, airy and crispy.

-These homemade tortilla chips are a wonderful addition to any Mexican dish or use them for oven baked nachos.
+These homemade tortilla chips are a wonderful addition to any Mexican recipe or use them for oven baked nachos.
 They can be made on the stove top or baked in the oven for a lighter chip.
 Super easy and absolutely delicious.
 You’ll be making this tortilla chips recipe over and over again!
 They taste like they came straight from a Mexican restaurant.

 How to Make Tortilla Chips